My Son Marshall, My Son Eminem: Legal

 Nelson was sued a week before the book was released in the United States.
-According to the man who sued Nelson, Neal Alpert, he helped her with the book, and pursuant to a 2005 contract with Nelson, he should have received 25 percent of the profit.
+According to Neal Alpert, Nelson was under contract to him and he should have received 25 percent of the profit.
+Nelson later got engaged to Alpert.
+The lawsuit was dismissed the following year.

 Reception

 Nathan Rabin of The A.V.
 Club said that her book "is almost perversely devoid of the irony, humor and self-deprecation that pervades her son's music."
 A Publishers Weekly review says that "[t]hough readers may find it hard to reconcile Debbie's claim never to have exploited her son in the pages of a tell-all about him, Nelson's portrait of her son is tense but sympathetic."

 Mike Sweeney of New Statesman listed the book among five of the most controversial memoirs.